mlaursen/react-md/packages/icon/README.md

 <td><code>number | boolean</code></td>
 <td><code>false</code></td>
 <td>
-Either a boolean that will enforce the 24x24 size of the font icon or a number of the size to enforce.
-This is useful when using other font icon libraries that do not have a consistent size.
+Either a boolean that will enforce the 24x24 size of the font icon or a number of the size&#10;to enforce.
+This is useful when using other font icon libraries that do not have a consistent&#10;size.
 </td>
 </tr>
 <tr>